leanprover/lean4/doc/macro_overview.md

-thing that actually triggers the macro expansion by matching with the declared parser, and as a user, you will almost always be interested in inspecting and transforming that initial syntax element (though there are cases in which it can just be ignored, as in the exfalso tactic).
+thing that actually triggers the macro expansion by matching with the declared parser, and as a user, you will almost always be interested in inspecting and transforming that initial syntax element (though there are cases in which it can just be ignored, as in the parameter-less exfalso tactic).

 Returning briefly to the API provided by Lean, `Lean.Syntax`, is pretty much what you would expect a basic syntax tree type to look like.
-This is a slightly simplified representation which omits details in the `atom` and `ident` constructors; users can create atoms and idents which comport with this simplified representation using the `mkAtom` and `mkIdent` methods provided in
+Below is a slightly simplified representation which omits details in the `atom` and `ident` constructors; users can create atoms and idents which comport with this simplified representation using the `mkAtom` and `mkIdent` methods provided in